Murders of Haile Kifer and Nicholas Brady

 The murders of Haile Kifer and Nicholas Brady occurred on Thanksgiving Day of 2012, when Haile Kifer, 18, and her cousin, Nicholas Brady, 17, broke into the home of 64-year-old Byron David Smith in Little Falls, Minnesota, in the United States.
 Smith shot the teens separately and 10 minutes apart as they entered the basement where he was, later stating to police he was worried about them being armed.
-After already shooting them once, he repeatedly taunted them while they were injured as he shot them both in an execution style until they were dead.
-He did not report that he had killed Kifer and Brady until the day after the murders, keeping their corpses in his closet.
+After already shooting them once, he repeatedly taunted them while they were injured and as he shot them both until they were dead.
+He did not report that he had killed Kifer and Brady until the day after the murders, keeping their bodies in his basement.
 On April 29, 2014, he was found guilty of two counts of premeditated first-degree murder.
 He was sentenced to life in prison without the possibility of parole.

 The case sparked debate over the "castle doctrine", which allows homeowners to defend their homes with lethal force.
 The prosecution alleged that Smith's actions and a recording he made himself while the incidents were unfolding showed premeditation (lying in wait) and that he used excessive force after having neutralized the threat.
 He was convicted by a jury after three hours of deliberation and sentenced to life in prison.

-Lead up
+Background

 Smith (born June 11, 1948) was retired from the U.S. State Department.
 He was never married and lived alone.
 His brother described him as a retired security engineering officer.

 Smith claimed at trial that prior to the murders he had been burgled at least half a dozen times over the preceding few months.
-He had only reported one previous burglary to police, and investigators only found evidence of two previous burglaries (one of which occurred in his detached garage and of which he appeared to have no knowledge when it was brought up by police).
+He had reported only one previous burglary to police, and investigators found evidence of only two previous burglaries (one of which occurred in his detached garage and of which he appeared to have no knowledge when it was brought up by police).
 Among the items stolen were four thousand dollars in cash, his father's POW watch, coins from a collection, and a chainsaw.
 Smith began routinely wearing a holster with a loaded gun inside his home, as well as stashing bottles of water and granola bars in his basement.
 Smith installed a security system to protect himself.